Polls close in Israeli election as Netanyahu seeks to keep power

 Breaking News Emails

-TEL AVIV — Polls closed in Israel’s razor-tight election Tuesday as embattled Prime Minister Benjamin Netanyahu sought to maintain his decadelong hold on power.
+TEL AVIV — Polls closed in Israel’s tight election Tuesday as embattled Prime Minister Benjamin Netanyahu sought to maintain his decadelong hold on power.

-The prime minister’s right-wing Likud party has been polling neck-and-neck with the centrist Blue and White party, led by former army chief of staff Benny Gantz.
+Exit polls suggested the contest between Netanyahu's right-wing Likud and its main rival, the centrist Blue and White party, was too close to call.

+Two of the country's main broadcasters forecast Netanyahu may have fallen short, but all suggested a predictably tight result.

 Facing the end of his political career, and potentially even jail, Netanyahu pulled out all the stops throughout the campaign.